anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 | `RefCell<T>` | References (&/&mut) | `.borrow()`<br>`.borrow_mut()` <br><sub>to get the Ref/RefMut</sub> <br><br> `.deref()`<br>`.deref_mut()`<br> <sub>on the Ref/RefMut</sub> | Mixed borrows or more <br>than one mutable borrow | ✅<br><sub>(if T is Send)</sub> | 🚫 |

 #### Safety Notes
 <p>1) Returned references (Ref/RefMut) are checked via dynamic borrowing.
 There is no way we can obtain more than one exclusive ref or mixed refs to the inner value at the same moment.
 2) RefCell is not Sync (no &RefCell can be shared between threads) because updates of the internal borrowing state are not synchronized.
 3) RefCell is Send if T is Send: if T is Send there's no problem in moving the RefCell and using it at different times.
-If T is not Send and RefCell was Send nonetheless, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>
+If T is not Send and RefCell was nonetheless Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>

 ### `Mutex<T>`